Harrisville, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 52.4 sqkm, of which 48.3 sqkm are land and 4.1 sqkm are water, comprising 7.79% of the town.
 The highest point in Harrisville is the summit of Cobb Hill, at 1909 ft above sea level.
 Roughly the western half of Harrisville, drained by Minnewawa Brook, lies within the Ashuelot River watershed, part of the Connecticut River basin, while the eastern half, drained by Nubanusit Brook, is in the Contoocook River watershed, part of the Merrimack River basin.
-Significant water bodies include Silver Lake, Seaver Reservoir, and Chesham Pond on the western side, and Harrisville Pond and Skatutakee Lake draining to the east.